barkode/FreshlyRooted-grocery-market-ci/TESTING.md

 ### HTML

-The recommended [HTML W3C Validator](https://validator.w3.org) to validate all of the project's HTML files.
+The recommended [HTML W3C Validator](https://validator.w3.org) to validate all the project's HTML files.

 This is the process which was followed of validating an HTML file by direct input: